 “In seeking first to understand, the tone of any conversation softens,” Smith says.
 Taking an empathetic approach allows managers to put themselves in the driver’s position.
 Not every manager is a great listener, and it can be easy to get distracted.
 Forbes suggests becoming a more active listener by waiting for a driver to pause before asking follow-up questions.
 Also, try listening without judgment.
 That’s not easy in the moment, but it will become easier the more you practice it.
-If a driver was texting at the wheel, for example, “don’t say to yourself, ‘Well, that was a stupid move,’” Forbes writes.
+If a commercial driver was texting at the wheel, for example, “don’t say to yourself, ‘Well, that was a stupid move,’” Forbes writes.
 “As soon as you indulge in judgmental bemusements, you’ve compromised your effectiveness as a listener.”

 To help focus a conversation in the present Smith encourages recruiters to keep a notepad and pen next to the phone.
 “If a recruiter hears something interesting, like ‘My wife is sick’ or ‘My son’s birthday is coming up,’ I tell them to jot it down,” he says.

 Keeping up with your drivers shows them that they’re more than just “resources.”
-One technique that’s especially effective in elevating driver morale is to repeat drivers’ words back to them.
+One technique that’s especially effective in elevating commercial driver morale is to repeat drivers’ words back to them.
 Not only does repetition clarify information in the moment, but it also validates workers and strengthens the professional relationship.